nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/nuxeo-server-architecture.md

 - Inside virtual machines
 - In a containerized environment

 Having a lightweight embedded Nuxeo server is a solution commonly used for unit testing or offline access.
-For the latter, the Nuxeo server would be embedded client side (for example, on a tablet) to allow offline access, and would synchronize with a central Nuxeo server when going back online.
+For the latter, the Nuxeo server would be embedded client-side (for example, on a tablet) to allow offline access, and would synchronize with a central Nuxeo server when going back online.

 ## Recommendation